rcrowther/django-taxonomy/README.md

             ...
         ]

-Ther are migrations, but not for the app.
+There will be migrations, but not for the app.
 That comes after you have declared a tree.
 See next section.

 ## Creating a Taxonomy